LogSentinel/sentineldb-java-client/docs/OAuthApi.md

 <a name="getOAuthToken"></a>
 # **getOAuthToken**
-> String getOAuthToken(datastoreId, password, username, code, grantType, scope)
+> OAuthToken getOAuthToken(username, password, datastoreId, code, grantType, scope)

 Obtain a token for a given username/password pair